Siouxland Forecast: December 29, 2019

-SIOUX CITY, Iowa (KCAU) – Good afternoon Siouxland!
+SIOUX CITY, Iowa (KCAU)- Evening Siouxland!
 I know we have been expecting snow today and haven’t seen a whole lot in our area just yet.

 That is because the winter storm system has stalled over the Iowa, Minnesota border.
 With that we will see snow tonight and through tomorrow, but don’t worry, we will start drying out by Tuesday!